All posts

 We build custom n8n automation workflows for real estate agents and brokerages.
 If you want the CRM Heat-Seeker running in your FollowUpBoss or HubSpot account within the week, reach out and we will scope it together.

-Before you book a call, check the AI Adoption Readiness tool to see where your current systems stand -- it takes 3 minutes and gives you a concrete starting point for the conversation.
+Before you book a call, check the AI Adoption Readiness tool to see where your current systems stand.
+It takes 3 minutes and gives you a concrete starting point for the conversation.

 Book a Free Automation Scope Call